Sienci-Labs/Resources/atc/atc-assembly/atc-dust-shoe.md

    * Unplug the VFD or switch it off.

-1. Assemble the **hose bracket** onto the top of the spindle using three (3) M4-8mm button head screws.
+1. Assemble the **hose bracket** onto the top of the spindle using three (3) M4-4mm button head screws.

    * ⚠️ Do not drop screws into the spindle.
+   * You may want to put a piece of paper to cover the spindle holes while assembling the fasteners.
+Remove the paper when you are done!

 ![](<../../_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 144517.png>)